deetergp/expensifyTesting/README.md

-# testDumpster
+# expensifyTesting
-This is a repo for testing GitHub API &amp; integration nonsense.
+This is a repo for testing GitHub API actions for Expensify.